Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 26. You are successful if you see EMR spelled out in letters very large.
 27. All done.
 Nothing more to see here.

-# Setup FoxyProxy For Zeppelin
+# Step 6: Setup FoxyProxy For Zeppelin
 1. In Chrome, add the FoxyProxy Standard extension.
 2. Restart Chrome after installing FoxyProxy.
 3. Using a text editor, create a file named **foxyproxy-settings.xml** containing the following: